 Honey Mustard Glazed Ham

-There are just a handful of holidays at our house that are graced with a ham.
-Sometimes Thanksgiving, often Christmas, maybe a holiday party, Easter for sure, and now and then, Mother’s Day.
+There are just a handful of holidays at our house that are graced with a ham, sometimes Thanksgiving, often Christmas, and maybe a holiday party.
+In the spring, Easter for sure, and now and then, Mother’s Day.
 That’s where this Honey Mustard Glazed Ham is coming in.

 Honey Mustard Glazed Ham